 In order to create a hinge joint, you first need to create a HingeJointInfo object with the necessary information.
-You need to provide the pointers to the two rigid bodies, the coordinates of the anchor point (in world-space) and also the hinge rotation axis (in world-space).
-The two bodies need to be in a correct position when the joint is created.
+You need to provide the pointers to the two rigid bodies, the coordinates of the anchor point and also the hinge rotation axis.
+The HingeJointInfo class contains different constructors that you can use whether you want to specify the anchor point or the rotation axis in local-space or world-space.
+Make sure that the two bodies are in a valid position (with respect to the joint constraint) at the beginning of the simulation.